micros24/sanSuMessaging/README.md

 Please replace all _italicized_ to your preference and make sure it is consistent throughout the project.

-Install MariaDB depending on your operating system
+- Install MariaDB depending on your operating system
+- Install node and npm depending on your operating system

 ### Setup config files in config folder